 Life tends to throw a curveball at some point, forcing us to think long and hard about proceeding forward.
 While some people don’t lose hope but gear up to take on every roadblock, others seek an easy way.
-One of the easy ways people choose is drug addiction.
+One of the easy ways people choose is drug addiction, hey land up in either inpatient or outpatient drug rehab.

 Addicts might consider drugs as an escape strategy; however, they change the individual’s ability to face the realities of life at physical and psychological levels.